 Fancy grayish/greenish yellow

 Fancy light yellow

 After colour grade, carat weight has the most impact on price for fancy coloured diamonds.
-One carat equals to 0.2 gram.
+One carat equals 0.2 gram.
 The word "carat" comes from the "carob" seed, the original unit of measure for diamond traders.
-As the carat of a diamond increases, the diamond's price increases at an exponential rate because the rarity goes up like this.
+As the carat of a diamond increases, the diamond's price increases at an exponential rate because it becomes rare and rarer.
 Fewer than one in one million mined rough diamonds are large enough to produce a polished 1 carat diamond.
-The diamond prices for fancy coloured diamonds rise exponentially with carat weight.
+The diamond prices for fancy coloured diamonds, too, rise exponentially with carat weight.

 As diamonds are formed deep within the earth, under extreme heat and pressure, they often contain unique birthmarks, either internal (inclusions) or external (blemishes).
 Clarity grading goes from LC (loupe clean) or IF (internally flawless) to I3 (included).
 The higher graded on the clarity scale, the more precious and special, and the higher the price.